 • Volatile organic compounds, including cleaners, air fresheners and personal care products

-Even if you or someone in your residence doesn’t struggle with allergies or asthma, an air purifier can reduce other issues linked to poor indoor air quality.
-These entail:
+Even if you or someone in your residence doesn’t experience allergies or asthma, an air purifier can lower other symptoms related to poor indoor air quality.
+These involve:

 • Dry throat, eyes, nose or skin